aschniertshauer/Coursera.GettingCleaningData/Codebook.md

 4. the labels of the data set have been changed to carry descriptive variable names
 5. from the data set in step 4, a second, independent tidy data set has been craeted with the average of each variable for each activity and each subject

+**Important:** Please note that the folder "Inertial Signals" has not been used as mean or standard deviation (worked out from the column names - the features) are not included in this preliminary data and this data set can therefore go.

 ### Output Data Set

 The resulting tidy data set includes following fields

 **Activity**
-a string variable with following possible values: "LAYING", "SITTING", "STANDING", "WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS".
+A string variable with following possible values: "LAYING", "SITTING", "STANDING", "WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS".

 **Subject**
-an integer variable with a value from 1 to 30 denoting the ID of the volunteer who has done the observation
+An integer variable with a value from 1 to 30 denoting the ID of the volunteer who has done the observation

 **Measurements**
 Column 3 to 88 capture the average value of the measurements included in the tidy data set - per activity and subject.
-These measurments are numeric values, which can be positive or negative.
+These measurements are numeric values, which can be positive or negative.

-Following table clarifies in detail which measurements have been included in the tidy data set and how they have been renamed.
+Following table clarifies in detail which measurements have been included in the tidy data set and how they have been renamed by the R-script.

 Feature  |  Feature_Corrected